 Decorating Christmas cookies is a favorite past time that conjures up memories of sprinkles, a variety of colored frostings, and some lopsided snowman and stars.
 And while those fun blobby men are great for when you are decorating your Christmas cookies by yourself or with your kiddos, if you're making them for a cookie swap, you might be motivated to refine your technique.

-So what happens if you want to try and elevate your Christmas cookie decorating abilities, but aren't sure where to start?
+So what happens if you want to enhance your Christmas cookie decorating abilities, but aren't sure where to start?
 Well, we've got you covered!
 Below, we've broken down our top five favorite ways to decorate Christmas cookies.
 With methods ranging from just spreading your icing on, to flooding your cookies and topping them with dragées, we suggest giving one, or all, a shot this year!

 01 of 06